 You can also check out our 'Video Library' here, or our You Tube channel for even more messages.

 Ernie has a key role in coordinating the work that needs to be done to maintain the property.
 He also helps with the JAM Program.

 Carys fulfils the role of treasurer and keeps the board up to date with the financial situation of the church.
 Carys is also part of our pastoral care team and leads the Worship during Sunday services.

 Adam leads in the area of music, working with our musicians and singers, and convenes many of our worship services.

-Joslyn is part of our pastoral care team, produces our board minutes, assists with the leadership of our Wednesday afternoon home group, and participates in our Wednesday morning prayer gathering.
+Joslyn is part of our pastoral care team, produces our board minutes, assists with the leadership of an afternoon home group, and participates in our Wednesday morning prayer gathering.

 Child Safe Standards – Bright Church of Christ